 This is the most complex consent change example.
 We will use it to walk through the process.
 Other scenarios will follow the same process but be easier as you deal with a single patient record.

 Step 1: Find the consent in the “conflicting consents” queue

 If the consent is in this queue, it means that a second consent (with a different consent status) for the same child has been received.

 Step 2: Select the consent to change.

-Select the duplicate consent for that child who will be the consent with the vaccination record - this record is created when the first consent is received.
+Select the Primary consent for that child.
+This consent will be the consent with the vaccination record - this record is created when the first consent is received.

-The record showing under the Conflicting consents queue is “xx-69875”, but this has no vaccination record.
+The record showing under the Conflicting consents queue is “43062”, but this has no vaccination record as seen here:

 Under the Immunisations tab (accessed in the left-hand menu bar), the timeline event will show 'Parent has submitted a new consent with a different consent status.
 The new consent is in the Conflicting consents queue for review', and the vaccination table will show 'Conflicting consents' under the consent status column as shown below: